yagna2652/yagna/_posts/2025-03-19-Art-of-Inquiry.md

 - Patience slows you down.
 Courage moves you along.
 Openeness points you to novel directions.

-  A question that goes no where in inquiry:
+  A bad question will arrive at:

-- 1. that it 'arrives' at doxa, i.e., at common sense.
+- at doxa, i.e., at common sense.
 Someone concludes that this is what everyone believes; this is (just) the way we do things here; that this is how things have always been; this is what is commonly held to be true.
 The problem with common sense is that it cannot take us any- where-into an inquiry into what we do not know but would like to understand.

-  2.that it 'arrives' at stuckness.
+  at stuckness.
 The inquirer feels stuck because he senses that he has reached these conclusions before.
 The person who is stuck believes that there is only A or B (etc.) and neither is palatable.
 Stuckness suggests that, in truth, the inquirer went nowhere, only repeating or rehears-ing what he had already thought before.
 The stuck person is perhaps doing no more than register-ing his dissatisfaction.
 I'm not sure that I would count this genre as thinking.

-  3.that it 'arrives' at discord, creating a sense of dissonance.
+  at discord, creating a sense of dissonance.
 I may say that conclusion P is true but I don't want to believe it (cognitive dissonance).
 E.g., climate change is adversely impacting devel-oping nations, but I don't want to believe that my energy use matters.
 Or I may say that I should do Q but I don't want to do that (volitional dissonance).
 E.g., the company is losing profits, but I don't want to lay off workers.